 Hobart, Launceston, Cradle Coast

-In this unit, you will receive an introduction to the biology and biological processes of aquatic animals and plants commonly encountered in aquaculture operations.
-You will be introduced to phylogenetic relationships and investigate the anatomy, physiology and life history of eukaryotes, protozoa, finfish, shellfish, crustaceans, micro-organisms, algae, jellies, hydrozoans, bryozoans, seabirds, marine mammals and relevant pest species.
-You will develop practical field and laboratory skills in sample collection, animal and plant identification, microscopy, dissection techniques, scientific drawing and science communications.
+In this unit, you will be introduced to the biology and biological processes of aquatic animals and plants commonly encountered in aquaculture operations.
+You will be introduced to phylogenetic relationships and investigate the anatomy, physiology, and life history of eukaryotes, protozoa, finfish, shellfish, crustaceans, micro-organisms, algae, jellies, hydrozoans, bryozoans, seabirds, marine mammals and relevant pest species.
+You will develop practical skills in sample collection, animal and plant identification, microscopy, dissection techniques, scientific drawing and science communications.

 |Unit name||Biology of Aquaculture Animals and Plants|